Student Handbook: Section 5: General University Policies

 - Van drivers/passengers may not drink alcohol nor use drugs which can affect driving performance during the entire time that they have possession of a van.
 Alcohol is not permitted inside a University van; smoking is not permitted in the van.

 - When arriving back to campus, the driver will return the van to the proper parking area and ensure the van is locked and secure.
 The keys must be returned to the Campus Safety Officer on duty.
 The group must remove any debris from the van interior.
-The group may be charged for gas or any damages and may be restricted from any further use if determined necessary.
+The group using the van must refuel the van prior to turning in the keys, failure to do so may result in additional charges/fees.

 - Any negative incidents and/or legal infractions involving the van may result in restrictions in use or complete revocation of the van-use privilege.